Lab 8: Project Team Meeting 1

 • Share with one another what you hope to learn, explore, or do in completing your project

 This quick lab exercise is to get your team started on using git collaboratively.
 Each project has its own remote repository on GitHub; you should have received an email invitation to access it.
 This remote repository is the "drop point" where your team synchronizes the joint work.
-You also should have received an email invitation to access the project mirror repo, which contains a skeleton project structure (Makefile included!) that you can use a starting point for your project.
+You also should have received an email invitation to access the project mirror repo, which contains a skeleton project structure that you can use a starting point for your project.

 The basic workflow goes like this.
 Each team member has a local copy of the repository on their laptop.
 Edit files in the local repository and commit changes.
 When your latest work has stabilized to a state that is ready to share, use git push to send your updates to the remote.
 Your teammate then uses git pull to fetch changes from the remote which are brought into their local repository.